 Health Care Expenses Examined

-Medical bills are one of the most notorious surprise expenses.
+Medical bills are among the most notorious for surprise expenses.
 Not only is health care expensive to begin with, but it’s hard to predict when medical emergencies may strike.
-It can also be difficult to find out how much your medical care might cost beforehand.
+It can also be difficult to find out in advance how much your medical care might cost.

 It’s no surprise then that people incorrectly estimate the true cost of health care.
 Take, for instance, a three-day stay at a hospital.
 The actual cost of such care is around $30,000, but our respondents on average thought it cost closer to $11,000, meaning a $19,000 difference.
 Similarly, on average people expected knee replacement surgery and appendectomies to cost 34 and 32 percent less, respectively, than they typically do.

 Cataract surgery was on the other end of the spectrum: People overestimated on average the cost by $2,491 over its actual cost.
-Additionally, people perceived both the cost of giving birth in a hospital and IVF on average to each be 26 percent over the average.
+Additionally, people perceived both the cost of giving birth in a hospital and IVF on average to each be 26 percent more than the actual cost.

 Covering Life’s Expenses